Strain-tunable metamagnetic critical endpoint in Mott insulating rare-earth titanates

-We are now in position to include the effects of the octahedral rotations that lower the space group from cubic to the orthorhombic $Pbnm$ (or equivalently $Pnma$ in the standard setting~\cite{supp}).
-There are two types of octahedral rotations in the rare-earth titanates (as in most perovskites), which transform as the $R_{5}^{-}$ and $M_{2}^{+}$ irreps of the cubic group $Pm\bar{3}m$, and are shown later in Fig.~\ref{fig:R_dep}(a).
-As shown in the SM~\cite{supp}, symmetry makes these modes necessarily couple bilinearly one component of the FM order parameter $\bm{m} = \left( m_a, m_b, m_c \right)$ to orthogonal components of two AFM order parameters $\bm{n}^{(\mu)} = \left( n^{(\mu)}_a, n^{(\mu)}_b, n^{(\mu)}_c \right)$ (see also~\cite{Schmitz2005,Bousquet2011}).
-Here, \{$a$, $b$, $c$\} denote the $Pbnm$ orthorhombic axes and $\mu = G, \, A , \, C$ refer to the type of AFM order.
+We are now in position to include the effects of the octahedral rotations that lower the space group from cubic to the orthorhombic $Pbnm$ (or equivalently $Pnma$ in the standard setting, see Appendix~\ref{sec:group-theory} for details).
+There are two types of octahedral rotations in the rare-earth titanates (as in most perovskites), which transform as the $R_{5}^{-}$ and $M_{2}^{+}$ irreps of the cubic group $Pm\bar{3}m$ [{Fig.~\ref{fig:R_dep}(a)}].
+As shown in Appendix~\ref{sec:group-theory}, symmetry makes these modes necessarily couple bilinearly one component of the FM order parameter $\bm{m} = \left( m_a, m_b, m_c \right)$ to orthogonal components of two AFM order parameters $\bm{n}^{(\mu)} = \left( n^{(\mu)}_a, n^{(\mu)}_b, n^{(\mu)}_c \right)$ (see also Refs.~\cite{Schmitz2005,Bousquet2011}).
+Here, \{$a$, $b$, $c$\} denote the $Pbnm$ orthorhombic axes, and $\mu = G, \, A , \, C$ refer to the type of AFM order.
 For instance, $m_{c}$ couples bilinearly to both $n_{a}^{(G)}$ and to $n_{b}^{(A)}$ via combinations of $R_{5}^{-}$ and $M_{2}^{+}$.

 These couplings change the form of the free-energy expansion in Eq.~\eqref{eq:F_cubic}.
-Hereafter we focus on the case where the leading instabilities for $x>0$ and $x<0$ are FM with magnetization along the $c$-axis and G-type AFM with magnetization along the $a$-axis, since this is the common ground state of most pristine \emph{A}TiO$_{3}$ compounds.
-But we note that the same results hold for several other combinations of FM and AFM orders, as discussed in the SM.
-Denoting $m\equiv m_{c}$ and $n\equiv n_{a}^{(G)}$, the free energy becomes:
+Hereafter, we focus on the case where the leading instabilities for $x>0$ and $x<0$ are FM with magnetization along the $c$ axis and G-type AFM with magnetization along the $a$ axis since this is the common ground state of most pristine \emph{A}TiO$_{3}$ compounds.
+Denoting $m\equiv m_{c}$ and $n\equiv n_{a}^{(G)}$, the free energy becomes

-where $\gamma=\gamma_{1}$ and $R$ is a parameter related to the strength of the $R_{5}^{-}$-mode octahedral rotations and the spin-orbit coupling.
+where $\gamma=\gamma_{1}$ and $R$ is a parameter related to the strength of the $R_{5}^{-}$-mode octahedral rotations and the spin-lattice coupling~\cite{Birol2012}.